 Oct.
-19, 10 a.m. to 12 noon Includes an intensive diversity and inclusion training and bias workshop facilitated by Virginia Center for Inclusive Communities; doors open at 9:30 a.m.
+19, 10 a.m. to 12 noon Included an intensive diversity and inclusion training and bias workshop facilitated by Virginia Center for Inclusive Communities; doors opened at 9:30 a.m.

 Location: Tidewater Community College (Portsmouth campus, 120 Campus Dr, Portsmouth, VA 23701)

 Nov.
 14, 7 to 9 p.m.
-Includes a buffet-style dinner, “Abolitionist Museum” stage play by Sheri Bailey and Company, and facilitated small group discussions; doors open at 6:30 p.m.
+Included a buffet-style dinner, “Abolitionist Museum” stage play by Sheri Bailey and Company, and facilitated small group discussions; doors opened at 6:30 p.m.

 Nov.
 21, 7 to 9 p.m.
-Includes a panel session featuring community leaders and a public Q&A session; doors open at 6:30 p.m.
+Included a panel session featuring community leaders and a public Q&A session; doors open at 6:30 p.m.
 Panel moderated by WAVY News10 Anchor Anita Blanton.
 Panelists:

 •James Boyd, president, Portsmouth NAACP